All Episodes

 What you're described is an online digital marketing campaign that Obama ran.

-Um the Washington Post has an online business, and it is not nearly in as bad a shape as the dead tree version of the uh of the Washington Post.
+The Washington Post has an online business, and it is not nearly in as bad a shape as the dead tree version of the Washington Post.

-He's gonna end all the bickering, all the argument, he's gonna bring about love and the country's gonna be respected, and everybody's gonna have a job.
+He's going to bring about love, and the country's going to be respected, and everybody's going to have a job.

 He was selling utopia.